 The Moon: 50 fantastic features

-If you have bought or been given a small telescope, the Moon is a great object to look at.
+If you plan to buy a telescope or have just become the owner of one, the Moon is a great first object to look at.
+In fact you could study it for ever!
 This guide suggests 50 features on its rugged surface that you can find, with maps to help you locate them.

 Here is an incredible view of the Moon in all its fantastic detail.
 All those mountain ranges, valleys, craters and other features stand out in stark relief in an image that resembles the Full Moon.
 (Continues below image).